unscene/node-oauth/Readme.md

 # Notes

-* It severely lacks tests (any help appreciated), but for now the signature base string has a couple of tests.
 * I had to patch querystring.js to support overriding escape.  qs.stringify was using its internal version of escape and it made the implementation ugly without being able to override its behavior.